bkrhee/bkrhee.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, I'm Bumjoon Rhee, an incoming M.S.
-ECE student at [University of Southern California](https://minghsiehece.usc.edu).
-I recently graduated from [Seoul National University](https://ece.snu.ac.kr/en), Department of ECE.
+Hi, I'm Bumjoon Rhee, a M.S. student in Electrical Engineering at [University of Southern California](https://minghsiehece.usc.edu).
+I received my B.S. in Electrical and Computer Engineering from [Seoul National University](https://ece.snu.ac.kr/en).
+During my undergraduate studies, I interned as DRAM Design Engineer at [SK Hynix](https://www.skhynix.com).

-My interest lies in the area of energy-efficient circuits and systems for machine learning, with a current focus on analog computing approaches that enable highly efficient implementations.
-Specifically, I am exploring how analog mixed signal techniques can be leveraged to reduce power consumption and improve performance in machine learning workloads.
+My interest lies in the area of energy-efficient circuits and systems for machine learning and its applications.
+I am particularly interested in optimizing designs across the circuit, architecture, and system levels to achieve high performance while being energy efficient.
+My goal is to develop circuits that enable efficient machine learning computation for wide range of applications such as robotics and biomedical, contributing to impactful technologies for the future.

-If you are interested in similar topics, feel free to reach out through the links below!